Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

-When we compute the MAP estimations of the parameters $\lambda,\tau_1,\tau_2$, we also use the damping operations to stabilize AMP due to the ill-posedness of the dipole kernel.
+When computing the MAP estimations of the parameters $\lambda,\tau_1,\tau_2$, we also need to use damping operations to overcome the ill-posedness of the dipole kernel and stabilize AMP.
 In the $(t+1)$-th iteration, we have